Dawn of the transformer era in speech emotion recognition: closing the valence gap: Summary

-We have explored the use of (pre-trained) transformer-based architectures for speech emotion recognition from a set of different perspectives.
-In the previous sections, we have dealt with several probing questions in isolation, in an attempt to identify the most pertinent factors to each different aspect of our investigation.
-We now attempt a unified summary by collectively considering all findings presented in the preceding sections.
+We explored the use of (pre-trained) transformer-based architectures for speech emotion recognition.
+In the previous sections, we dealt with several questions in isolation.
+We now attempt a unified summary by collectively considering all findings.

+\textbf{Effect of pre-training:} pre-training is essential to get good performance (\cref{subsec:influence_data}), especially for the valence dimension.
+This is particularly evident when training {\wtov} from a random initialisation (\cref{subsec:tsne}): the model performs substantially worse on all three dimensions, and its embeddings are unable to capture valence information.
+In addition, pre-training serves as a form of regularisation which helps stabilise the training (\cref{subsec:stability}), thus resulting in models which require less iterations, and less data to train on (\cref{subsec:data_reduction}).
+However, we were unable to determine a clear relationship of the form `more pre-training data leads to better performance'.
+In fact, downstream performance can be negatively impacted by the introduction of more data, as seen by the comparison between {\wvox} and {\wxlsr}, which differ only in the fact that {\wxlsr} has been trained on more (and more diverse) data, yet performs worse on all three dimensions.

+\textbf{Generalisation:} transformer-based models show very good cross-corpus generalisation (\cref{subsec:influence_data}), \review{robustness} (\cref{subsec:robustness}), and appear invariant to domain, speaker, and gender characteristics (\cref{subsec:tsne}).
+These are all very important traits for any model that is intended for production use in realistic environments.
+However, they seem to stem primarily from the architecture rather than the pre-training as they are also evident in models initialised from random weights (\cref{subsec:tsne}).
+We also showed that several self-attention layers can be removed without hampering downstream performance (\cref{subsec:prune}), though they might still be necessary for successful pre-training.

+\textbf{Fairness:} fairness remains a challenging topic for contemporary machine learning architectures.
+Community discussions primarily concern the issue of \emph{group fairness}.
+In the present, we investigate this for the only group variable available in our datasets: gender (\cref{subsec:fairness}), where we observe that transformer-based architectures are more fair than the {\cnn} baseline.
+However, we argue that \emph{individual fairness} is important for \ac{SER}.
+This refers to how models perform across different speakers; a feat which proves challenging even for the top-performing models investigated here (\cref{subsec:speakers}).
+We consider this an important topic which has not been sufficiently investigated for \ac{SER}, though it is long known to impact other speech analysis models~\citep{doddington1998sheep,rajan2021fairness}.